TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1Compartment.md

 # Get-B1Compartment

 ## SYNOPSIS
-Retrieves a list of Compartments from the BloxOne Cloud
+Retrieves a list of Compartments from the Infoblox Portal

 ## SYNTAX